 For the Beck Street Bridge, Malcolm installed twenty-four (24), 9-foot-diameter shafts with depths up to 135 feet.
-Installation was accomplished using the oscillator/rotator method, placing the casing in advance of the excavation of the shaft tip, then extracting the casing during concrete placement.
+Installation was accomplished using the oscillator/rotator method, placing the casing in advance of the excavation of the shaft tip, and then extracting the casing during concrete placement.
 This installation was unique in that the shafts were tip grouted upon completion.
 With this process, the designers were able to account for less settlement in their design and could shorten the lengths of the shafts which provided an automatic competitive advantage at bid time.

-Several utilities in close proximity to the site were a concern during drilling, but our crews exercised extreme caution to ensure that the lines were not compromised and the low vibration of the oscillator method added another level of precaution thus eliminating damage to the utilities.
+Several utilities in close proximity to the site were a concern during drilling, but Malcolm’s crews exercised extreme caution to ensure that the lines were not compromised and the low vibration of the oscillator method added another level of precaution thus eliminating damage to the utilities.